StableRPG/StableEconomy/README.md

 ## TODO

+- [ ] Implement a reload command for configurations
+- [ ] Implement better configuration error handling (providing the specific line the error takes place)
+- [ ] Implement NBT support for AdvancedPricedItems
-- [ ] Add support for priority-based pricing (from first to last) instead of going in order (basic, grouped, advanced)
+- [ ] Implement support for backups & restores